 South Dakota Wedding Laws

-How Do You Perform a Wedding in South Dakota
+How to Become a Wedding Officiant in South Dakota

 How to Get a South Dakota Marriage License

 As with the regulations in many states, couples interesting in tying the knot in South Dakota must fill out the application for a marriage license.
 South Dakota regulations require that both members of the couple be present in front of the county registrar and produce valid identification to prove the information listed on the application.
 The license application typically costs about $40, with a special law in the state funneling a portion of the fee into a fund for victims of domestic abuse.
 It is not legal to use a power of attorney to obtain a license in South Dakota.

 Show Legal Excerpt+

 S.D.
 Codified Laws § 25-1-10.
 License required for marriage--Fee--Disposition of fees--Form--Certified copies--Fee.

 Previous to any marriage within this state, a license shall be obtained from the county register of deeds of any county, the fee for which is forty dollars.
 Ten dollars of the marriage license fee shall be retained by the county in which the fee is collected and placed in the county general fund.
 Thirty dollars of the marriage license fee shall be deposited in the county domestic abuse program fund.
 The license and record of marriage form shall be prescribed and furnished by the Department of Health.
 Certified copies of the marriage record shall be furnished by the county register of deeds for a fee established pursuant to § 34-25-52 and such fee shall be retained by the county in which the fee is collected and placed in the county general fund.